-• Fire alarm panel training was conducted for new employees of the CWRU Police/Security team (5 officers).
+- Fire Safety and Prevention presentation was presented to all members of the Case Housing office, 116 students and staff. - 52 members of the Case Community attended live hands on fire extinguisher training. - Fire alarm panel training was conducted for new employees of the CWRU Police/Security team (8 officers).
 This training shows the officers how the panel works, how to bypass detectors, how to re-enable detectors, and how to read the panel in times of alarm.

-2013 Fire Alarms:
+2013/2014 Fire Alarms:

-• 162 Fire Alarms.
-5 of the alarms were actual fires.
+• 323 Fire Alarms were reported over the 2013/2014 fiscal year.
+8 of the alarms were actual fires.

-2013 Fires in Residence Halls:
+2013/2014 Fires in Residence Halls: